 Lesson: When telling your stories, think about how they will be received by your listeners and the people your listeners will talk to.
-You aren’t likely to ever be under media scrutiny like a political leader, but the point is clear.
 Think before speaking.

 In a conversation with friends, business colleagues and the like you will often hear them say something which frustrates you.
 You will hear things that you don’t understand.
 Because you really want to know what the person means and feels, you must learn to tease out the intention.

 Did they mean what you thought they just said?

 Intrigued?
 Discover the secrets to telling a great story using the new compliance technology called Covert Hypnosis.